two pilots sitting inside plane 2064123

 5. Bachelor of Science in Air Traffic Management

-Receiving a BS in air traffic management is a necessary prerequisite if you want to be an air traffic controller.
-This specialized career path requires significant aptitude and experience, but most air traffic management degrees only take four years to secure.
+A BS in air traffic management is the best choice if you want to be an air traffic controller.
+This very specialized career path needs a lot of know-how and experience, but most air traffic management degrees only take four years to get.

 How does it prepare you for being a pilot?